pjedyk/arch8/README.md

 ## Scripts safety table

 - *Safe* -- Does not modify files outside this directory and subdirectories.
 - *In chroot* -- Modifies system and/or user files.
+Use in chroot and on target OS.
 - *NOT SAFE* -- Modifies system and/or user files and/or others (e.g.,
   `efivarfs`).
 Use **only** on target OS!